Emmett Schelling, a loving father and partner who also identifies as trans man, has a resume that makes most of us look like lazy bums.

 Everybody deserves an opportunity to exist in a place that doesn’t feel dangerous or out to single somebody out because of who they are and who they love.

-The passion that Andrea approaches her work, and the dedication she puts into it really motivates me to always set the bar higher for myself.
+The passion that my partner approaches her work, and the dedication she puts into it really motivates me to always set the bar higher for myself.
 She’s so dedicated and genuine, to the betterment of the world, for everyone.
 Her sense of equality and justice is really paramount to anyone else I’ve ever met.
-Andrea is one of my three heroes for sure, besides my mom and my kid.
+My partner is one of my three heroes for sure, besides my mom and my kid.
 I think she just really embodies what I wish all of humanity would look like.

 PIP: Does your activism feel like a 24/7 job?